aiven/aiven-docs/docs/platform/concepts/service-forking.md

 </TabItem>
 <TabItem value="API" label="API">

-1. Prepare the command to create a new service, this will contain the new copy of your data store.
+1. Prepare the command to create service, this will contain the new copy of your data store.
 1. Add the `service_to_fork_from` parameter to specify the service to use as the source.
 Change service type accordingly with `-t`, run